-- 1. From the Home tab, click the New Slide button (see Figure 38). - 2.
-From the menu that appears, click to select the layout of your choice (see Figure 38).
+- 1. From the Home tab, click the New Slide button. - 2.
+From the menu that appears, click to select the layout of your choice.

-Figure 38 - Slide Layouts
+Figure 34 - Slide Layouts

 Tables

 The use of tables in slides helps to make large amounts of data easily understandable for everyone.
 The people in the audience can make sense of the data when the tables include effective headings.
 If you use a table in your presentation, be sure to thoroughly talk about the table with the audience to make certain that everyone understands the message you intend to convey.